Mitigating quantum operation infidelity through engineering the distribution of photon losses: Preliminaries

 \subsection{Emergence of lossy transformations}

-Next, we will explain how the choice of interferometer design influences $T$.
-In practice, any multiport interferometer can be constructed by arranging a series of universal two-port interferometers, or \textit{unit cells}, in a network-like configuration (Fig. \ref{fig:design}).
-Out of all universal interchangeable network-like configurations, the triangular \cite{reck1994experimental} and rectangular \cite{clements2016optimal} designs are the best known, but intermediate designs are readily achieved by implementing a given set of transformation rules \cite{vandebril2011chasing,clement2022lov}.
-In theory, all universal interferometer designs are equivalent.
-However, designs vary in how they handle photon losses, which results in different $T$-matrices.
-In this work, we restrict our analysis to rectangular and triangular designs, as they represent the 'extreme values' across the spectrum of photon loss distributions within interferometers.
+The interferometer design determines the structure of $T$.
+Any multiport interferometer can be constructed from a network of universal two-port interferometers, or \textit{unit cells} (Fig. \ref{fig:design}).
+Among all universal network configurations, the triangular \cite{reck1994experimental} and rectangular \cite{clements2016optimal} designs are the most widely used, though intermediate designs can be generated using specific transformation rules \cite{vandebril2011chasing,clement2022lov}.
+While all universal interferometer designs are equivalent in principle, they differ in their handling of photon losses, producing different $T$-matrices.
+This work focuses on rectangular and triangular designs, which represent the extremes of photon-loss distributions.

-Throughout our work, we adopt the convention that each unit cell is characterized by a uniform single-photon transmission efficiency $\eta$ because of balanced propagation losses \cite{melkozerov2024analysis}.
-Unit cells are easily constructed using a configurable Mach-Zehnder interferometer (MZI) complemented by a single-mode phase shifter, but more compact unit cell designs exist \cite{bell2021further}.
-Regardless of the exact unit cell design, the internal physical path lengths must be matched within the photon coherence length to enable interference \cite{clements2016optimal}, which motivates the assumption of balanced propagation losses.
+We model each unit cell with uniform single-photon transmission efficiency $\eta$ to account for balanced propagation losses \cite{melkozerov2024analysis}.
+Unit cells are implemented using Mach-Zehnder interferometers (MZIs) with single-mode phase shifters, though more compact implementations exist \cite{bell2021further}.
+Internal path lengths are matched within the photon coherence length to enable interference \cite{clements2016optimal}, justifying the assumption of uniform propagation loss.

-We use the lumped element models in Fig. \ref{fig:design} to better understand how the design-dependent $T$-matrix emerges.
-In these models, lossy two-port unit cells are decomposed as two single-mode loss channels with uniform transmission efficiency $\eta$, followed by a two-mode unitary transformation.
-Every loss channel is represented by a beam splitter interaction with a virtual mode, leading to a linear transformation
+To analyze how $T$ depends on design, we use the lumped-element models in Fig. \ref{fig:design}.
+Each lossy two-port unit cell is represented as two single-mode loss channels, each with transmission $\eta$, followed by a two-mode unitary transformation.
+Each loss channel couples to a virtual mode via a beam splitter-like interaction: